 In the previous labs we have looked at how separate layers can be investigated and represented by queries and presentation of differing attributes.
 We have seen how different layers can be related to each other visually and today we will practice some GIS overlays to model different layers together.
 As usual you should create a directory for your work.
 This should be in your geog204 directory and call it lab4.
 The data sets for this lab are in n:gislabsgeog204tutlab4.
 Here you will see a multitude of available layers.

 By now it should be second nature to open QGIS and load data into a project.
 Today however we are going to start in Google Earth.
 In the last tutorial we selected out the Census Tracts for the city centre of PG, saved them as a KML file and brought it into Google Earth.
 Today we are going the opposite way.

 Open up Google Earth and zoom to the University and the surrounding area.
-Turn on the “Places” layer in the bottom frame of Google Earths table of contents.
+Turn on the “Places” layer in the bottom frame of Google Earths table of contents (should be on by default).
 Zoom to a level whereby you can see the churches along Westwood drive.
 If you remember you can create your own directory tree in Google Earth.
 We are going to create folder to hold point data and then bring the data into QGIS by doing the following:

 - Create a folder under temporary places called churches.